 The aim of this exercise is to strengthen your hip flexor muscles.
 There are two ways of doing the flexion, you can either use your hands or use a band.
 If you have a band, tie it tightly around your ankle.
 Tie a knot on the other side and close the knot in a door, right at the bottom of the door.

-Stand a few meters from the door to prevent slacking in the band.
+Stand a few meters from the door to prevent slack in the band.
 Position your leg forward while keeping your knee straight continue to stretch until you feel the resistance in your knees and left.

 On the second technique, lay your body flat on the floor and draw one knee towards you and use both hands to push the knee away.
 Do this for about thirty seconds before you release the leg.
 Do the procedure three more times.